British Ebola victim flown home as Congo finds new outbreak

 The Boeing C-17 plane carrying the British medic left the Sierra Leonean capital Freetown at around 1250 GMT.
 Television footage showed the plane arriving at RAF Northolt air base in Britain after a flight of just over 7 hours.
 An ambulance backed up to the plane to receive the patient.

-Britain's Deputy Chief Medical Officer John Watson said final approval for the evacuation was given by a team of physicians who had traveled to Freetown on the plane.
+Britain's Deputy Chief Medical Officer John Watson said final approval for the evacuation was given by a team of physicians who had travelled to Freetown on the plane.

 “We understand that this patient, during the course of the work that he was carrying out, was exposed about a week ago and became unwell two or three days ago," Watson told Sky News.